 This guide will help you prepare for your salivary gland surgery at Memorial Sloan Kettering (MSK), and help you understand what to expect during your recovery.
 Read through this guide at least once before your surgery and then use it as a reference in the days leading up to your surgery.
 Bring this guide with you every time you come to MSK, including the day of your surgery, so that you and your healthcare team can refer to it throughout your care.

 Your salivary glands make saliva, which helps your body digest food and keeps your mouth moist.
-Most of your saliva comes from the parotid, submandibular, and sublingual glands (see figure).
+Most of your saliva comes from the parotid, submandibular, and sublingual glands (see Figure 1).
 There are also hundreds of smaller salivary glands in your mouth.
 They are located under the membranes that line your mouth and throat.

+Most salivary gland tumors are located in the parotid gland.
 There are 2 types of parotid gland tumors:

 - A superficial parotid gland tumor develops in the part of the gland that lies over your facial nerve.